-Do this with enough weight and you’ll build big big lats.
-End of story.
 These can be done strictly with a sawing motion or with a slight cheat if you’re more advanced and know how to protect yourself and also use the target muscles properly.
 I’d recommend a more strict performance for at least your first two years of training.
 A chest supported dumbbell row is a great variation, especially for those with lower back injuries.
-A cheated 1 arm row is seen below.

 7) Hand Over Hand Rope Row

+Technically a rope isn’t a weight lifting implement.
+But this is a killer exercise for the entire body.
 Attach a thick rope, that’s at least thirty feet long, to a weighted sled.
 Squat down with your spine neutral and abs braced.
+Sit back a bit by pushing your glutes to the rear.
 Now row the sled toward you going hand over hand on the rope.
 This is phenomenal for working the grip, forearms, lats, midback, lower back, obliques and legs all in one movement.
 It’s hard to beat when it comes to bang-for-your-buck.